slytomcat/URLshortener/README.md

 Where:

 - `ConnectOptions` - Redis connection options (mandatory):
-    - `Addrs` - array of strings: Redis single node address or addresses of cluster/sentinel nodes (mandatory 1 address for single node or several addresses for cluster/sentinel nodes)
+    - `Addrs` - array of strings: Redis single node address or list of addresses of cluster/sentinel nodes (mandatory)
-    - `Password` - string, password for Redis authorization (mandatory for remote redis connections)
+    - `Password` - string, password for Redis authorization (mandatory for connections to remote Redis node/cluster)
-    - `DB` - int, database to be selected after connecting to Redis DB (optional, only for single mode and fail-over connection, default 0)
+    - `DB` - int, database to be selected after connecting to Redis DB (optional, applicable only for connection to single node and fail-over nodes, default: 0)
     - ... all possible connection options can be fount [here](https://godoc.org/github.com/go-redis/redis#UniversalOptions)
 - `TokenLength` - int, number of BASE64 symbols in token
-- `Timeout` - int, new token creation time-out in milliseconds (optional, default 500)
+- `Timeout` - int, new token creation time-out in milliseconds (optional, default: 500)
-- `ListenHostPort` - string: host and port to listen on (optional, default "localhost:8080")
+- `ListenHostPort` - string: host and port to listen on (optional, default: "localhost:8080")
-- `DefaultExp` - int, default token expiration period in days (optional, default 1)
+- `DefaultExp` - int, default token expiration period in days (optional, default: 1)
-- `ShortDomain` - string, short domain name for short URL creation (optional, default "localhost:8080")
+- `ShortDomain` - string, short domain name for short URL creation (optional, default: "localhost:8080")
-- `Mode` - int, service mode (optional, default 0).
+- `Mode` - int, service mode (optional, default: 0).
 Possible values:
     - 0 - service handles all requests
     - 1 - request for redirect is disabled
     - 2 - request for short URL is disabled